bitcanon/visonicalarm/README.md

 Create a UUID with a simple one liner:
 ```
-python3 -c "import uuid; print(uuid.uuid4())"
+python -c "import uuid; print(uuid.uuid4())"
 ```
 This will output a UUID (for example: `e9bce150-57c9-47b9-8447-129158356c63`) that can be used to replace the zeroed `app_id`.

 >1.
-It is important that you create an account in the app prior to setting up the library.
+It's important that you create an account in the app prior to setting up the library.
 >2.
 All of the following code assume you have completed the Setup step prior to calling any of the methods.

 ### Pre-flight checks